thomasabishop/systems-obscure/src/posts/backing-up-primary-machine.md

 - `sda1`: 250GB - for snapshot backups
 - `sda2`: 200GB - for whole disk bootable backups

-(I use the remaining space as an extra partition for virtual machines.)

 Using the first partition as an example: